DigiKrafting/blender_addon_ue/README.md

 - One click FBX Export to UE
 - Option to Create Icon (Useful for toolbar items/etc)
 - Option to Copy Textures Folder
-- Option to override preferences (Useful for a per project setup)
+- Option to override preferences (Useful for a per project setup, see "Overriding Preferences" below)

 # Roadmap